Heather/heather.github.io/src/posts/2016-01-25-Everything about genders.md

 84% of the world's population is affiliated with one of the five largest religions and almost 100% is affiliated with some gender.

 I don't care.

+(note if you will like or rt this post on twitter you may get some unfollowers)